 This discussion-based class will be conducted as 1 hour weekly sessions over Zoom, for 6 weeks, and will be recorded so that sessions may be made available for later On-demand Viewing or used in future promotional postings.
 The topics to be discussed will be announced before the start of each term.
 Topics for future terms will be chosen, in part, from group suggestions.

-The next group of discussions will begin Tuesday May 17th, 2022.
+The following group of discussions will begin Tuesday August 23rd, 2022, 8:15-9:15 pm.
 Topics Covered:

 WEEK 1